mannd/epcalipers/en.lproj/EPCalipers-help/README.md

 French translation by David Mann, Gretchen Mann, Juliet Mann and Jean-Claude Hounou.
 Also thanks to Dr. Pierre Taboulet for confirming to me that a cardiologist's caliper is a "Compas" and not an "Étrier!"

 Thanks to Victoria Churilina for the Russian translation.

+The CSS file used is from [gongzhitaao](https://github.com/gongzhitaao/orgcss), used under the [MIT License](https://github.com/gongzhitaao/orgcss/blob/master/LICENSE.md).

 ## Author
 David Mann